 Tim and Jon discuss the differences in ancient and modern ways of reading scripture, including why the Hebrew people would read scripture together as a group.
 The guys also talk about how challenging it can be to read the Bible by yourself.

-Day Of The Lord Part 6: Revelation and Jesus in Modern Politics
+Theme: Day of the Lord P6 - Revelation and Jesus in Modern Politics

 This is our final episode in our Day Of The Lord series.
 In this episode Tim and Jon discuss the book of Revelation.
 It's perhaps the most famous and obvious thing people think about when talking about a future “Day Of The Lord.”

-The Holy Spirit Part 1: Spirit of the Old Testament vs. The Spirit of Christianity
+Theme: Holy Spirit P1 - The Spirit of the OT vs. The Spirit of Christianity

 This is our first conversation about the Holy Spirit.
 It's a big theme in Scripture and often a controversial topic.
 Tim and Jon talk about how ancient Hebrews viewed the Spirit and the differences between ancient and modern views on the Spirit.